Bobert: Just a little longer.

 Two character engage in a hug that, given the context, goes on a little too long for comfort.
-Generally, it happens when one of the participants are not ready to let go and you can see the other individual trying to pull away.
+Generally, it happens when one of the participants is not ready to let go and the audience can see the other individual trying to pull away.
 It might go all the way to the extreme of a Glomp, one person isn't even a part of the hug.

 This doesn't account for general "comforting" or Cooldown Hug type situations.
 This kind of hug should be awkward for either the characters or the audience.